Red Ribbon Week 2017: Monday, Oct 23 – Friday, Oct 27. See the schedule of events here.

 Pennies For Prevention & Other Silver Coins

-During Red Ribbon Week bring in all your pennies (silver coin is welcome) each morning.
+Bring in your pennies (silver coins also welcome) each morning.
 All coins will be weighed daily.
 Nickels, dimes, and quarters will be converted to their penny pound equivalent (i.e. 1 quarter will equal 25 pennies in weight, etc.).
 Coins collected from school will be dropped off to Irvine City Hall the last day of RRW.
 Our school will earn $1 per pound and will go towards future prevention efforts.
 Look under your couch, pant pockets, cabinet drawers, etc.. for those coins (pennies & silver coins) and bring them in!